 We are already seeing an increase in scrutiny from Gen Z and millennial candidates, as they request further information on a firm’s position on Diversity & Inclusion and usually conduct due diligence on employees through websites or LinkedIn.
 There is also an increasing number of candidates using lack of D&I within a firm as a reason to opt out of a hiring process, placing additional pressure on employers to take action on the matter if they want to attract the best talent.

 What are we seeing in the market?

 From a compliance recruitment standpoint, some trends and practices seem to be working well for hiring firms.
 In the last few years we have noticed an increase of the following requests from businesses:

 The removal of personal material from resumes, with a focus on skills and experience instead.

 The rise of portals which require candidates to answer behavioural-based questions

 Recruitment partners to provide diversified short and long lists, respecting a specific ratio (50:50 for example)

-We have also noticed how the prestige of a candidate’s university is quickly becoming less relevant to several firms as compliance teams and businesses are benefiting from the rise of new skills and diverse backgrounds.
+We have also noticed in the compliance recruitment sector how the prestige of a candidate’s university is quickly becoming less relevant to several firms as compliance teams and businesses are benefiting from the rise of new skills and diverse backgrounds.
 The increasing popularity of the ability to work with technology - specifically within compliance - is allowing for a greater pool of candidates with a diverse background while creating more efficient and cost-effective compliance functions.
 Candidates who have taught themselves to code over YouTube or taken courses outside of prestigious universities are starting to reduce the demands on tech teams and build systems and programs for the compliance function.
 Not only can these candidates speed up mundane processes and create efficiencies for half the price of a candidate coming out of a graduate scheme or similar, they also allow the IT teams to focus on enhancing the front-office teams.

 How can we further go about change?